What is The Corporate Transparency Act? What Entities are Exempt From The CTA?

 What We Do at CunninghamLegal

-The lawyers and staff at CunninghamLegal help people plan for some of the most critical times in their lives and then guide them through when those times come.
+The lawyers and staff at CunninghamLegal help people plan for some of the most critical times in their lives and then guide them when those times come.

 The Corporate Transparency Act is a significant piece of legislation that aims to enhance transparency and deter illicit activities.
 Complying with it might seem like a daunting task, especially for smaller businesses.
 However, we’re here to help make the process as easy as possible.